conda/communications/workspace/2023/05/2023-05-May-releases.md

 * * *

 In **conda**, the [`conda doctor` subcommand plugin](https://github.com/conda-incubator/conda-dot-org/pull/133) has been implemented!
-The [related conda issue is over nine years old](https://github.com/conda/conda/issues/474) and was filed by the CEO of Anaconda himself, Peter Wang.
+The [related conda issue is over nine years old](https://github.com/conda/conda/issues/474) and has been a regularly requested feature.
 The `conda doctor` command enables conda users to detect any packages with files missing (_i.e._, corrupt packages) in their conda environment.

 To update conda, run: